ferrislav/asferro-test/README.md

 Test is using geckodriver and drivers binary shall be somewhere on testing machine.
 `driver_exec_path` in settings file shall point to geckodriver.
 `browser_profile` in settings file shall point to test profile for Mozilla Firefox.
+Add  these settings after equality sign.
+Tests are writen on Python 3.8.10

 ### Test execution: